The Emperor and the Assassin: Plot

 The film covers much of Ying Zheng's career, recalling his early experiences as a hostage and foreshadowing his dominance over China.
 He is essentially depicted as an idealist seeking to impose a peace or unity on the world.
 However, his experiencing of various betrayals and losses slowly turn him into a mad tyrant.
-The story consists of three main incidents: the attempt by Jing Ke to assassinate Ying Zheng in 227 BCE; the (fictitious) rumour of a Chief Minister's having sired the latter before transferring his concubine to become the Queen Dowager; and the story of an official having sired children by the Queen Dowager herself.
+The story consists of three main incidents: the attempt by Jing Ke to assassinate Ying Zheng in 227 BCE; the (fictitious) rumour of Chief Minister Lü Buwei's having sired Ying Zheng on his concubine before transferring her to become the Queen Dowager; and the story of an official having sired children by the Queen Dowager herself.
 The first incident is the climax of the film, with earlier scenes foreshadowing it; the other two incidents occur between the fictional genesis and historical manifestation of the first.

 In the film, Ying Zheng sends his concubine Lady Zhao to the Yan state as a spy to enlist a Yan assassin to attempt to assassinate him, intending to use that as a casus belli to start a war against Yan.
 Lady Zhao persuades Jing Ke to perform the assassination.
 After learning of Ying Zheng's massacre of the children in her home state of Zhao, Lady Zhao desires the assassination in earnest.
 The attempt fails, but Ying Zheng expresses his fury when his associates make no attempt to stop the assassin and he is forced to kill Jing Ke himself.
 He is further saddened when Lady Zhao returns to Qin only to retrieve Jing Ke for burial.